Van-Ziegelstein/Shadow-Tune/README.md

   * This ties into the decision of not implementing persistent HTTP connections.
 Right now the server will close the connection after every response.
-This is of course more primitive than the modern HTTP standard demands, but it was deemed adequate for the small-scale transmissions that *Shadow-Tune* is going to produce over the course of a session (or at least the original reasoning went somewhat along those lines.)
+This is of course more primitive than the modern HTTP standard demands, but it was deemed adequate for the small-scale transmissions that *Shadow-Tune* is going to produce over the course of a session (or at least the original reasoning went somewhat along those lines).
 Implementing true keep-alive connections would introduce more complexity into the code and it is thus still "under consideration".
 However, going the simpler route seems to have introduced problems as well.
   Requests with apparently empty content have been observed after closing a connection, and with reference to the "phenomenon" described above, it could be that certain browsers react with a reload request to such an event.